csSilencer/anz-test2/README.md

 docker run -p 5000:5000 anz-test2
 ```

+## Testing & Linting
+- Linting implemented as part of the dockerbuild, if ./linting.sh fails, build fails
+- Simple unit test provided testing with stubbed metadata that the expected response format is returned
 ## Server implementation
 - A simple python webapp with the required healthcheck endpoint [Flask](http://flask.pocoo.org/)